FaveDA/LITA-PROJECT/README.md

     ---------------------------------------------------------------------------------------------------------------

 # Data Cleaning and Preparation
-    + Used MIcrosoft Excel
+ + Used Microsoft Excel
  - removed duplicates first
  - created a revenue column on capstone data
  - performed some metrics using formulas
  - used pivot table to showcase average and sums of some values
  - used pivot table to create charts(bar chart, pie chart and flow chart).

 ## MICROSOFT EXCEL VISUALIZATION